fsprojects/Paket/docs/content/github-dependencies.md

 # GitHub dependencies

 Paket allows you to automatically manage the linking of files from [github.com](http://www.github.com) or [gist.github.com](https://gist.github.com/) into your projects.
+If you have git installed then Paket also allows you to reference files from other [git repositories](git-dependencies.html).

 ## Referencing a single file